Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states 'Send any LINE message to any target' with a specific verb and resource.
-It clearly distinguishes from sibling tools which are about audience management, rich menus, etc., and the title includes 'universal' to emphasize broad applicability.
+The description clearly states the tool's purpose: 'Send any LINE message to any target' with automatic API selection.
+It distinguishes itself from sibling tools by focusing on message sending, while siblings cover other LINE operations like audience management, rich menus, etc.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.